-Carrickabraghy Castle, one of the iconic sites of the historic Inishowen peninsula, is now in ruins and in imminent danger of collapse.
-The Castle is of great architectural and cultural value and has potential to be developed as an educational and tourism resource that could create valuable jobs locally.
+Carrickabraghy Castle, one of the iconic sites of the historic Inishowen peninsula, was in ruins and in imminent danger of collapse.

 A long and rich history